Low-Dimensional Gradient Helps Out-of-Distribution Detection: Introduction

 All the aforementioned methods utilize forward information, \textit{i.e.}, information generated in the forward process, to detect OOD inputs.
-However, it is important to note that the disparities between ID and OOD data are also significant in the backward process of DNNs \cite{igoe2022useful,gradnorm,lee2023probing,sun2022gradient,lee2022gradient,szolnoky2022interpretability}.
-For instance, the parameter gradient magnitude for ID data is expected to be generally smaller than that of OOD data, considering the well-trained nature of DNNs on ID data.
-This observation has spurred several intriguing OOD detection methods, such as GradNorm \cite{gradnorm}, which capitalizes on the gradient norm as its score function.
+However, the disparities between ID and OOD data are also significant in the backward process of DNNs \cite{igoe2022useful,gradnorm,lee2023probing,sun2022gradient,lee2022gradient,szolnoky2022interpretability}.
+For instance, the parameter gradient magnitude for ID data is generally smaller than that for OOD data, given the well-trained nature of DNNs on ID data.
+This observation has inspired several intriguing OOD detection methods, such as GradNorm \cite{gradnorm}, which uses the gradient norm as its score function.
 However, a comprehensive investigation into the divergence of parameter gradients between ID and OOD data is still lacking.
-The primary challenge arises from the fact that the parameter gradient, representing the backward information, exists in a high-dimensional space for modern DNNs.
-Consequently, distance measurements within this space exhibit inherent unreliability due to a well-known phenomenon called the dimension curse \cite{zimek2012survey}.
-This phenomenon refers to the tendency for distances between data points to become increasingly similar as the number of dimensions increases, thereby rendering the distinction between ID and OOD data difficult to discern in their high-dimensional gradient space.
+The primary challenge arises from the high dimensionality of parameter gradients in modern DNNs.
+The distance measurement within the high dimensional space is inherently unreliable due to the "curse of dimensionality" \cite{zimek2012survey}, which refers to the tendency for distances between data points to become increasingly similar as the number of dimensions increases, thereby rendering the distinction between ID and OOD data difficult to discern in such space.